emielkuiper/katacoda-courses/kubernetes-cncf/module-2/intro.md

 ![Digital Academy Logo](/sylus/courses/kubernetes-cncf/module-2/assets/digital-academy-logo.png)

 Welcome to the Digital Academy "Kubernetes CNCF" series.
-This is Module 2 - Heptio Velero.
+This is Module 2 - VMWare Velero.

 Velero gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
 Velero lets you: